Bilateral relations Switzerland–Dominican Republic

 Swiss nationals in the Dominican Republic

-At the end of 2020, there were 1,984 Swiss nationals living in the Dominican Republic, making it the largest Swiss community in the Caribbean.
+At the end of 2023, 2,114 Swiss citizens were living in the Dominican Republic, forming the largest Swiss community in the Caribbean.

 History of bilateral relations